caseydb/superfocus/aws/lambda/send-leaderboard-results/README.md

 - Highlights the current user row with a gold border (mobile-safe).
 - Shows up to 7 rows around the user (2 above, user, up to 4 below) with edge clamping.
 - Footer preference link points to `https://superfocus.work/?modal=preferences`.
+- Opt‑out: users with `preference.weekly_leaderboard_email = false` are excluded from sends.